barretobit/Randata/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you have ideas for new random data generators or improvements, feel free to open an issue or submit a pull request.
+Once the pull request is approved and merged the new updated version will be deployed into: [randata.onrender.com](https://randata.onrender.com/docs)

 ## License